~ Afterward ~

 Tundra and Taiga thrived at our Ontario sanctuary and became superb wolf ambassadors.
 They were filmed, painted, and photographed by thousands of visitors, artists, and film crews from around the globe.
 In late 1986, Keg Productions produced a film called In Praise of Wolves.
 The storyline closely followed the book, with wonderful wolf footage provided by Jim Wuepper, and new film featuring our wolf family created by cinematographer Norm Lightfoot.
 The movie was used for a television series called Profiles of Nature and it is still occasionally aired.

 After threats to burn our house down, shoot the wolves and drive us out of Haliburton County, Ron and I dedicated ourselves to wolf education.
 We visited many schools because we knew the importance of educating the young.
 Before and after In Praise of Wolves was released, Ron also did a great deal of wolf promotion on television and radio across North America.

-People were eager to learn more about wolves, so in 1987 the Haliburton Forest and Wild Life Reserve, hosted the first Wolf Weekend organized by Michal Polak, R.D.
+People were eager to learn more about wolves, so in 1987 the Haliburton Forest and Wild Life Reserve hosted its first Wolf Weekend.
+The event was organized by Michal Polak, R.D.
 Lawrence, Peter Schleifebaum and Jim Wuepper.
-Visitors were housed and fed at the Base Camp, and participated in hiking, birding, wetland observations, lectures, workshops, and lots of fabulous wolf film watching.
+Visitors were housed and fed at the reserve’s Base Camp.
+Activities included hiking, birding, wetland observations, lectures, workshops, and lots of fabulous wolf film watching.